lifestonechurch/lifestonechurch.net/_devotionals/2016-12-28-the-trinity-explained.md

 The Christian concept of God starts with a God who was never created:

+{: .BibleQuote}
+Isaiah 43:10<br/>
-Isaiah 43:10 "You are my witnesses," declares the LORD, "and my servant whom I have chosen, that you may know and believe me and understand that I am he.
+"You are my witnesses," declares the LORD, "and my servant whom I have chosen, that you may know and believe me and understand that I am he.
 Before me no god was formed, nor shall there be any after me.

 In Isaiah 45-46 **seven times God says He is LORD** and "**there is no other**" he created the universe.

 Thanks to the Dead Sea Scrolls (DSS) we as Christians have something old to say about Isaiah.
 The DSS tell us the Bible has not been corrupted over time - pretty much what we had in 250 BC is what we have in 900 AD (date of oldest complete Masoretic Text) which is what we have in 2017+ AD - it has not changed or been corrupted or tampered with.
 If you can not get your new revelation to agree with the reliable Word of God and a God who does not by nature change over time, you naturally have to teach the Word of God has been corrupted or change the context of what is being taught in Isaiah.
 These are both current trends in many churches today.